 Batseri is a small village located in Sangla Valley of Kinnaur district in the north Indian state of Himachal Pradesh.
-Owing to the delicious varieties of apple, Kinnaur is sometimes referred to as the ‘apple district of Himachal.’
+Owing to the delicious varieties of apples, Kinnaur is sometimes referred to as the ‘apple district of Himachal.’
 It is among the lesser-known tourist places but amongst the most beautiful ones.

 At a height of 2700 meters, Sangla is all about snowcapped jaggy mountains, forested slopes and a beautiful valley.
 Not to forget the majestic emerald Baspa river that surges through the valley.
-It is best suited for nature-centric experience, walking treks to explore the pristine and the unmatched creation of God.
+It is best suited for nature-centric experience, walking treks to explore the pristine and unmatched creation of God.